codio-content/Coding_with_Java-File_handling/.guides/content/Challenge--Variable-Length-Records-6f58.md

 Fill in the **stubs** provided to complete the challenge.
-DO not forget what you have learned about splitting and joining strings and lists.
+DO NOT forget what you have learned about splitting and joining strings and lists.

 {Check It!|assessment}(test-2358046206)

-You can open the file at any moment by clicking this link:
+To check your results, click the link below to open the file as specified in the file path:

 [Open pipe.txt file](open_file challenges/variable-length/pipe.txt)